 Although working to improve knowledge about those risks affecting multi-layer interconnected systems is an intellectually worthwhile exercise, priorities and constraints of organisations imply that they must focus on the specific problems posed by the difficulty of preparing for consequences that they do not know how to anticipate, and in particular those that result from crossing dangerous thresholds.
 Given such considerations, this project focuses on those aspects of systemic risks for which practical recommendations can reasonably be developed.

-- Analysis of existing literature and proposals in the fields of systemic risks, IRGC concept of slow-developing catastrophic risks and resilience
+- Analysis of existing literature and proposals in the fields of systemic risks.
+IRGC work on systemic risks was preceded by work on the governance of slow-developing catastrophic risks: Fostering complex adaptive system and resilience thinking.

 - Development of Guidelines for the Governance of Systemic Risks